-Our Headache Neck Pain Release Can Help Release Neck Muscles Associated With Headaches
+Headache Neck Pain Release Helps Relax Neck Muscles Associated With Headaches

-One particular device I like to use is the Headache Neck Pain Release.
-It is an instrument designed to treat the muscles often involved in headache pain as we have discussed.
+One particular device I like to use is the Headache Neck Pain Release Tool.
+It is an instrument or tool designed to treat the muscles often involved in headaches from neck pain.

-It is easy to travel with or for use at work.
-I like to apply heat therapy before a twenty minute relaxing treatment lying with the neck on this device.
-By slowly rotating the head and/or performing the neck exercises while lying on this, a concentrated massage is delivered to the areas involved and when used in conjunction with the other methods described at necksolutions.com can be an effective way to relieve neck pain related headaches.
+It is very compact so it takes up very little space and is easy to travel with or for use at work or vacationing.
+I like to apply heat therapy before a 10-15 minute relaxing treatment lying with the neck on this device.
+By slowly rotating the head and/or performing the nodding neck stretching while lying on this, a concentrated massage is delivered to the areas involved, and when used in conjunction with the other methods described at Neck Solutions, can be an effective way to relieve neck related headaches.

 Trigger points in the neck muscles located just below the occipital region (base of the skull) can result in lack of proper function of these important muscles resulting in a decrease of the normal motion associated with this region.
-Trigger points are specific areas located in muscles defined by excessive irritation and can be a source of chronic pain as well as casue this pain to radiate into other locations and potentially cause neck related headaches.
-In addition to the pain aspects, a dysfucntional consequences relate to altered motion, weakness of the involved muscles, including stiff muscles causing a restriction in the normal range in mobility.
+Trigger points are specific areas located in muscles defined by excessive irritation and can be a source of chronic pain as well as cause this pain to radiate into other locations and potentially cause neck related headaches.
+In addition to the pain aspects, there can be altered motion causing joint dysfunction, weakness of the involved muscles, including stiff muscles causing a restriction in the normal range in mobility.

 These tender and sensitive areas called trigger points, when located within the neck as well as head frequently relate to headache & neck pain and also play a role in tension headaches.
 The areas of radiating or referred pain are noted in those who suffer with cervicogenic (neck related) headache, migraine headaches and occipital neuralgia.
-Research indicates a significant quantity of trigger points in the muscles related to headache neck pain, tension as well as migraine headaches, than in comparison to those without symproms.
-The altered function associated with these headache neck pain producing trigger points can result in spasm and shortening, resulting in a detrimental forward head posture along with loss of normal mobility when actively moving the neck.
+Research indicates a significant quantity of trigger points in the muscles related to neck related headaches, tension & migraine headaches, than in comparison to those without symptoms.
+The altered function associated with these headache & neck pain producing trigger points can result in spasm and shortening of soft tissues, resulting in a detrimental forward head posture along with loss of normal mobility when actively moving the neck.

 Performing this technique, a trend has emerged for greater improvement in chronic neck pain patients with headaches including lower pain levels.
 Related therapeutic benefits of release include restoration of the normal tension of neck muscles, removing the reactive nature of trigger points, causing them to change from an active, painful condition, to a resting or latent as well as delicate mobilizing of the joints.